Review | Eyehategod’s high-gravity metal can connect you to the heavens

 Back on Earth, Eyehategod’s music at least feels like a metaphor for gravitational time dilation.
 The churning guitar riffs thicken the minutes.
 The sinking drum fills pull downward.
 The seething lyrics fixate on the lowliness of the human condition.
 Everything feels very heavy, and very real, including the pain.
 On the group’s sixth album, “A History of Nomadic Behavior,” vocalist Mike IX Williams snarls his fractured rhymes as if he’s removing shrapnel from his own chest: “Ketamine,” “broken dreams,” “amphetamine,” “morphine scene,” “social thieves,” “disbelief.”

 These aren’t figments of a dark imagination.
 Shortly after Hurricane Katrina leveled much of New Orleans, Williams’ longtime struggles with heroin caught up with him, and a narcotics arrest landed him in jail.
-Then, in 2013, Eyehategod’s founding drummer Joey LaCaze died of respiratory failure.
-Three years later, Williams needed a transplant for his failing liver and spent three months trapped in a hospital waiting for one.
+Then, in 2013, Eyehategod’s founding drummer, Joey LaCaze, died of respiratory failure.
+Three years later, Williams needed a transplant for his failing liver and spent three months in a hospital waiting for one.
 “A History of Nomadic Behavior” is the first Eyehategod album since that latest catastrophe, but the gravity of Williams’s world hasn’t relented.
 Calling it a comeback feels redundant.
 This band is always coming back from something.

 Their resilience is encoded in their sound, which qualifies as an astonishing act of endurance, both across the decades and within the songs.
 On this new album, the riffs are clenched especially tight, but they aren’t inflexible.
 On “Built Beneath the Lies,” when guitarist Jimmy Bower slides out of a dizzying metal riff into a legible blues motif (another lowly music that always moved slowly, then got heavier once it added electricity), the pivot sounds natural.